amhmdr/sqli-basics-rehack/README.md

 2) SQL database named sqli-demo with tables : fruits, shipping & users.
 Fill up the tables with random data

 3) Change the connection string to match your SQL server in db_connections.vb file

+TO DO : Clean up code with more comments in place for easier understanding